jewelsofthought/neshama/site/posts/judaica/book_of_beliefs.md

 - _Beriah_, _Yetzirah_, _Assiyah_ = Thought, Speech, Deed
 - Thought = internal; unified with thinker
-- Speech = intermittent; directed outward to another; 'limitation of thought/
+- Speech = intermittent; directed outward to another; 'limitation of thought'
 - Action = further away (from the "soul", the source of the experience); deeds exist independently
 - Angels : Comprehend Divine; bounded, ordained.
 - Man: Greater potential (for Good/Evil); Given choice - the blessing and the curse.